-The Minnesota Historical Society is a dynamic and widely recognized educational organization that is a trusted resource for history.
-It is highly valued for its historical resources, educational impact, service, advocacy and leadership.
-The vision of the Society is to maximize the power of personal and community stories and shared history to enrich and transform lives.
+The Minnesota Historical Society (MNHS) is a dynamic and widely recognized and a trusted resource for history.
+It is highly valued for its historical resources, educational impact, service, advocacy, and leadership.

-Established in 1849, the Society collects, preserves and tells the story of Minnesota's past through museum exhibits, libraries and collections, historic sites, educational programs and book publishing.
-Using the power of history to transform lives, the Society preserves our past, shares our state's stories and connects people with history.
+Established in 1849, MNHS collects, preserves and tells the story of Minnesota's past through museum exhibits, libraries and collections, historic sites, educational programs and book publishing.
+Using the power of history to transform lives, MNHS preserves our past, shares our state's stories and connects people with history.

-The Minnesota History Center is home to the Minnesota Historical Society's vast collections of Minnesota artifacts.
-In an expansive underground storage areas, the Society protects a wealth of history in many forms-photos, letters, maps, books, state records, battle flags, paintings, Prince's suit from Purple rain and so much more.
-The Society preserves its collections so future generations may learn from them.
-The Society also preserves its historic sites and works with history and heritage organizations on preservation projects.
+The Minnesota History Center is home to vast collections of artifacts such as photos, letters, maps, books, state records, battle flags, paintings, Prince's suit from Purple Rain, and so much more.
+MNHS preserves its collections and historic sites and works for future generations.

-The Society shares its rich resources, collections, and knowledge of history with the public through its sites, programs, exhibits, library, websites and publications.
-The Society encourages the public to share their knowledge, feedback, and experiences with the Society to improve its services for the community.
+MNHS shares resources, collections, and knowledge of history through its sites, programs, exhibits, library, websites, and publications.
+We encourage the public to share their knowledge, feedback, and experiences with us to improve our services to the community.

 MNHS invites the public to explore history through diverse exhibits and programs at 26 historic sites and museums.